zhengtianyu1996/PostureRecognition/README.md

 #### 18. Search
   Choose an existing label from the left box.
 Then click `◀` and `▶` to search for the last or next one.
 #### 19. Make Label
   There are 6 labels when labeling.
-Choose at least one frame in the frame list
+Choose at least one frame in the frame list, then click any button with the best label.
+It will update a `Data_labels.md` in the Raw data Output folder to record all the labels.
+#### 20. Count
+  The number showed the current number of each valid label.
+#### 21. Delete
+  If you want to cancl some existing labels to Empty, then choose the target frames in frame list, Click `Del`.